gundermanc/tools/README.md

 ### Patching applications
 Defines some simple commands for backing up, patching, and restoring installed applications based on a configuration file.
+This script features automatic killing of locking processes as well as hash-verification, ensuring that patch and revert are reliable.

-Use with Visual Studio 'vspatch' command to patch a VS install.
+Use with Visual Studio
+'vspatch' command to patch a VS install.
 - ptedit [profile]: Opens the selected profile for editing.
 - ptget [profile]: Gets a list of profiles.